keras-team/governance/rfcs/20200920-keras-nlp-bert.md

 model.fit(train_ds, epochs=100)
 ```

-### Other encoder based network
+### Other encoder-based networks

-BertEncoder is the first encoder network we propose in this doc.
+`BertEncoder` is the first encoder network we propose in this doc.
 However other encoder networks can be easily
-built on top of Transformer Encoder layer.
+built on top of the `TransformerEncoderBlock` layer.
 For example, for a transformer encoder sharing mechanism
 with [ALBERT](https://arxiv.org/pdf/1909.11942.pdf), this can be achieved by:

 ```python